Sogolo

 My review:

-Zamrock, the musical genre of Zambian Rock, was catapulted forward by the prosperity of the decade following Zambia's independence from the UK in 1964; the economy boomed through its main export of Copper (accounting for 90% of its total exports back in the early 70's, and still well over half today) from the mineral-rich Copperbelt Province.
-A fusion of traditional African music with all the influences of Rock (in its many varieties), Blues and Funk that was causing its own ripples from across the pond in America and also here in the England through popular bands such as The Doors, Black Sabbath and The Rolling Stones.
+Zamrock, the musical genre of Zambian Rock, was catapulted forward by the prosperity of the decade following Zambia's independence from the UK in 1964; the economy boomed through its main export of Copper (accounting for 90% of its total exports back then, and still well over half today) mined from the mineral-rich Copperbelt Province.
+In essence it is a fusion of traditional African music with all the influences of Rock (in its many varieties), Blues and Funk that was causing its own ripples from across the pond in America and also here in the England through popular bands such as The Doors, Black Sabbath and The Rolling Stones.
 In an effort to promote both the culture and a sense of unity, president Kennith Kaunda passed a law that at least 95% of music heard on the radio ZBS (Zambia Broadcasting Service) had to be of Zambian origin, which was inadvertently instrumental in creating this blend of African and western sounds.
-The roots of Zamrock can also be traced back to the Copperbelt Province from as early as the 1950's with artists like Stephen Tsotsi Kasumali and John Lushi, the former who would travel from mine to mine to perform with a small band of friends, championing the musical styles of their smaller villages and tribes to a wider audience.
+The roots of Zamrock can also be traced back to the Copperbelt Province from as early as the 1950's with artists like Stephen Tsotsi Kasumali and John Lushi, the former would travel from mine to mine to perform with a small band of friends, championing the musical styles of their smaller villages and tribes to a wider audience.

 In a similar fashion to Gio, I heard one of the songs from this record, actually the very first song I had ever heard by W.I.T.C.H, and on that basis decided to pre-order the album, patiently waiting to get the record onto my turntable before indulging in any more music from the band.
-It is such a unique composition of sounds
+It is such a unique composition of sounds with equal parts influenced by the traditional, with African inspired rhythms, percussion and vocals, mixed in with the contemporary, shaped by the external sway and allure of popular western music of the time, it is very different to the music I am used to hearing (even with my self-proclaimed diverse taste).

-Stand out song: Here
+Stand out song: Nadi

 When to listen: